 A native New Mexican, Jonathan is now recognized as one of the leading chefs in the Southwest.
 He has been at Los Poblanos for over ten years and, with the Rembe family, helped shape its vision of Rio Grande Valley Cuisine.
-Jonathan has been nominated five times as a semi-finalist for a James Beard award and is a strong advocate of the Farm to Table philosophy.
+Jonathan has been nominated six times as a semi-finalist for a James Beard award and is a strong advocate of the Farm to Table philosophy.
 He is a butcher, farmer, beekeeper and has trained many cooks to become great chefs, many who now run kitchens of their own.
 He collaborates with organizations locally and nationally that are dedicated to improving the quality of food, soil and culinary technique.

 Jonathan Perno exemplifies field-to-fork cuisine.
 He works tirelessly to promote organic, sustainable food.

 A native New Mexican, Chris began cooking professionally at the Hyatt Downtown in Albuquerque while in high school.
 Chris went on to graduate from The Culinary Institute of America in Hyde Park, New York.
 After receiving his bachelors degree, he spent time cooking in New Hampshire, Italy, various parts of New York and New York City.
 Then, after over a decade on the East Coast, he came back home to raise his family.
 Chris believes in learning from traditions of many cultures and supporting local farmers and producers.
 His style draws inspiration from the world of fermentation and preservation, immigrants and natives alike.